rcastrucci/jsoncrypt/README.md

 else:
     print("Not possible to encrypt non json files")

-# TO ENCRYPT FROM A FILE AND SAVE FILE USE
+# TO ENCRYPT FROM A FILE AND SAVE FILE ENCRYPTED
 Encrypt.jsonfile(filename, save_file=True)

-**IT WILL RETURN BOOLEAN TRUE IF WAS SUCCESS OR BOOLEAN FALSE IF FAILED TO SAVE FINALLY USE FORMULA TO CATCH NON JSON FILES OR NO PERMISSIONS TO SAVE ON DISK** if Encrypt.jsonfile(filename, save_file=True):
+**IT WILL RETURN BOOLEAN TRUE IF WAS SUCCESSFULLY ENCRYPTED OR BOOLEAN FALSE IF FAILED TO SAVE FINALLY USE FORMULA TO CATCH NON JSON FILES OR NO PERMISSIONS TO SAVE ON DISK** if Encrypt.jsonfile(filename, save_file=True):
     print("File {} was successfully encrypted and has been saved!".format(filename))
 else:
     print("Failed to encrypt file")

-# DECRYPT INTO MEMORY TO USE DATA AS NECESSARY (HERE FILE USED MUST BE ENCRYPTED TO BE ABLE TO DECRYPT RIGHT!?)
+# DECRYPT INTO MEMORY TO USE AS DATA IF NECESSARY
-**IF FILE IS NOT ENCRYPTED IT WILL RETURN A BOOLEAN FALSE TO DECRYPT AND GET AS DICTIONARY USE** dictionary = Decrypt.jsonfile(filename)
+**HERE FILE USED MUST BE ENCRYPTED TO BE ABLE TO DECRYPT IF FILE IS NOT ENCRYPTED IT WILL RETURN A BOOLEAN FALSE**

-# TO DECRYPT AND GET AS STRING USE
+**TO DECRYPT AND GET AS DICTIONARY** dictionary = Decrypt.jsonfile(filename)

-string_decrypted = Decrypt.jsonfile(filename, output="string")
+**TO DECRYPT AND GET AS STRING** string_decrypted = Decrypt.jsonfile(filename, output="string")

-# TO DECRYPT AND GET AS STRING AND CHANGE INDENT USE (DEFAULT INDENT IS 4)
-string_indented = Decrypt.jsonfile(filename, output="string", indent=2)
+**TO DECRYPT, GET AS STRING AND CHANGE INDENT (DEFAULT INDENT IS 4)** string_indented = Decrypt.jsonfile(filename, output="string", indent=2)

 # TO DECRYPT FROM A FILE AND SAVE IT